pubg/protoc-gen-jsonschema/README.md

 ### int64_as_string
 ```
+Deprecated: use `respect_protojson_int64` instead.
+It's has same functionality.
+Just change the name to be more clear.

+Old Description:
 int64_as_string determines whether int64 field treat as string.
 Depends on Javascript specification, The JS stores integer to only 53bits.
 So, if you want to use int64 field in JS, you should use string type.